JeMaNd-r/Conservation_across_scales/README.md

 - `Results_intercept_parsBayesian` Results of random-intercept models with number of sampling sites documented in `_nTable` CSV files.
 Plotted are EM Means only.
 - `Results_slope_BayesianTrends` and `Results_slope_parsBayesian` Results of random-slope models, namely pointranges and posterior samples.

+#### 05_Sensitivity_analysis_....R

+Three sensitivity analysis were conducted.

+- `05_Sensitivity_analysis_alternativeGlobal.R` used an alternative global dataset that covers multiple habitat types instead of just drylands.
+Output generated with this script is stored in `results/sensitivity_globalAlternativeDataset`.
+- `05_Sensitivity_analysis_bacteriaAll.R` uses all sites with complete data for soil bacterial biodiversity measures that is bacterial richness, Shannon index and dissimilarity.
+In this analysis, all available sites are used to just compare the 3 bacterial diversity attributes.
+Output generated with this script is stored in `results/sensitivity_globalBacteria`.
+- `05_Sensitivity_analysis_distanceThreshold.R` considers different distance thresholds to build pairs of protected and environmentally similar unprotected sites and compare their soil biodiversity and functioning attributes.
+Output generated with this script is stored in `results/sensitivity_distanceThreshold`.

+Files in the sensitivity output folders follow naming conventions described above.

 ### 2.4 How to reproduce the final datasets?